-To fullfill requirement 1. and 2., we'll use the RKI Corona Landkreise dataset, since it includes data for the local level and allows us to calculate federal and noation wide numbers.
+To fulfill requirement 1. and 2., we'll use the RKI Corona Landkreise dataset, since it includes data for the local level and allows us to calculate federal and nation wide numbers.
 Also it's served with the correct CORS headers, so we can fetch it directly from the client (Yay, Jamstack!).

 I will use LIT to achieve this.
 That way the resulting component could be embedded anywhere, since it's just a web component.

 This is now implemented as a web component and in under 90KB.
 This small widget shows some of the most important COVID data for germany in a really performant way and is always up-to-date.